python-attrs/attrs/README.rst

 - a concise and explicit overview of the class's attributes,
 - a nice human-readable ``__repr__``,
-- a complete set of comparison methods,
+- a complete set of comparison methods (equality and ordering),
 - an initializer,
 - and much more,